This article offers troubleshooting solutions for issues with cron in Adobe Commerce on-premises products.

 This section discusses how to see if cron is currently running and to verify whether it's set up properly.

-To verify whether or not your crontab is set up:
+To verify whether or not your crontab is set up do the following steps:

 Get more detail about cron.
 As a user with